ibm-cloud-architecture/refarch-caseportal-app/docs/run-minikube.md

-# Run on Minikube
+# Run on Docker Edge with Kubernetes

-We are presenting here a short summary on how to run this application on [minikube](https://github.com/kubernetes/minikube).
+We are presenting here a short summary on how to run this application on [Docker Edge](https://docs.docker.com/docker-for-mac/kubernetes/).

 ## Pre-requisites
-* minikube is installed and running on your computer
+* Docker Edge is installed and running on your computer
 * docker CLI is installed on your computer
-* start minikube with the command `minikube start`
-* get IP address of the minikube virtual machine.
-192.168.99.100

 ## Step 1: connect docker to minikube
 Kubernetes has its own docker image registry so to build a new image into this repository you need connect the docker CLI to it.
 The commands below set the DOCKER_HOST to point to minikube, and then list the current docker images